vandyliu/vandyliu/readme.md

 ## Hi there 👋 I'm Ferdina Kusumah

-- I'm an backend software engineer ✌️
+- I'm a backend software engineer ✌️

 - I ❤️ building new things and helping others 🤝 .
 Learning something new everyday 🌞.